-Financial Conflict of Interest Training for Public Health Service Projects
+Financial Conflict of Interest Training for Public Health Service and Department of Energy (DOE) Projects

-The Public Health Service (PHS) published in the Federal Register Financial Conflict of Interest (FCOI) Regulations which took effect August 24, 2012.
+The Public Health Service (PHS) published in the Federal Register Financial Conflict of Interest (FCOI) Regulations which took effect in 2012.

-The regulations require mandatory investigator training regarding financial conflicts of interest prior to engaging in PHS funded research and at least every four years thereafter.
-All faculty who are recipients of funding from the PHS are required to take the training.
-Agencies within the PHS include:
+The regulations require mandatory investigator training regarding financial conflicts of interest prior to engaging in PHS and DOE funded research and at least every four years thereafter.
+All faculty who are recipients of funding from the PHS and DOE are required to take the training.
+Agencies within the PHS and DOE include:

 - Agency for Healthcare Research and Quality (AHRQ)